adamjakab/BeetsPluginGoingRunning/README.md

 ```

 Any key not defined in a specific training will be looked up from the `fallback` training.
 So, if in the `10K` example you were to remove the `target` key, it would be looked up from the `fallback` training and your songs would be copied to the `my_other_device` target.

+#### Play count and favouring unplayed songs
+In the default configuration of the plugin, on the `fallback` training there are two disabled options that you might want to consider enabling: `increment_play_count` and `favour_unplayed`.
+They are meant to be used together.
+The `increment_play_count` option, on copying your songs to your device, will increment the `play_count` attribute by one and store it in your library and on your media file.
+The `favour_unplayed` option will instruct the algorithm that picks the songs from your selection to favour the songs that have lower `play_count`.
+This feature will make you discover songs in your library that you might have never heard.
+At the same time it ensures that the proposed songs are always changed even if you keep your selection query and your ordering unchanged.

 ### Flavours